openstack/openstack-manuals/doc/image-guide/source/image-formats.rst

 vhd
- The VHD disk format, a common disk format used by virtual machine monitors from VMware, Xen, Microsoft, VirtualBox, and others. vmdk
+ The VHD disk format, a common disk format used by virtual machine monitors from VMware, Xen, Microsoft, VirtualBox, and others. vhdx
+ The VHDX disk format, an enhanced version of the VHD format, which supports larger disk sizes among other features. vmdk
  Common disk format supported by many common virtual machine monitors.